bablokb/pcb-mcp2111/README.md

   - LEDs for GP0 and GP1 (configurable using jumper-shims)
   - buttons for GP2 and GP3
   - two male-connectors exposing all pins of the MCP2221 (breadboard-friendly spacing)

+You can find details in the file `part-list.ods`.